catsandsoup32/Yonder-CV-Experimenting/README.md

 # Yonder-CV-Experimenting

+# 12-2-2024
+Weights from January 29 in train6 folder worked well testing on lawn by JH.

 # 12-4-2024
 Did some testing with latest textual inversion weights.
 - Generation of the mallet performs well but inconsistently - probably six training examples is not enough